-The intricately embroidered ceremonial robe below is worn by the Chinese minister Pong in the first act of Franco Zeffirelli’s spectacular production of Puccini’s Turandot—which returned to the stage in October 2019.
+The intricately embroidered ceremonial robe below is worn by the Chinese minister Pong in the first act of Franco Zeffirelli’s spectacular production of Puccini’s Turandot—which returned to the stage most recently in October 2019.
 One of 294 costumes designed by Anna Anni and Dada Saligeri for the staging’s 1987 premiere, the piece was created using genuine antique Chinese textiles.
 Having now been worn by six tenors over more than 180 performances, it underwent a fair amount of pre-season refurbishment and careful maintenance.

 Preparations for the 2019–20 season began eight months before Opening Night—while the previous season was still in full swing.
 Working from a master list of soloists’ measurements, a team of eight production supervisors, along with head drapers and pattern makers, decided whether existing garments would fit the upcoming cast or if the department needs to create new builds based on the original designs.